justinrlee/dcos-notes/walkthroughs/single-master-setup.md

 }
 ```

-## Install DC/OS on each of your master nodes.
+## Install DC/OS on your master nodes.

 For each master node, follow this process: